hemjay07/Audiophile/README.md

 ### Overview
-Audiophile is a e-commerce website where users can shop for listening devices such as earphones, headphones or speakers.
+Audiophile is an e-commerce platform where users can explore and purchase a variety of premium listening devices, including earphones, headphones, and speakers.

 ### Preview